nanovazquez/reactjs-training/README.md

 # ReactJS Training

 This training is intended to introduce web development using the ReactJS ecosystem to any developer.
-It consists of different exercises:
+It consists of different exercises that focus on specific topics that will be learnt while coding.

-- Exercise 1: Introduction to React with TypeScript and its ecosystem
-- Exercise 2: State management
-- Exercise 3: Navigation
-- Exercise 4: Everything you need to know to go to PROD

 You can find the slides that introduce the exercises of this training [here](https://docs.google.com/presentation/d/1iB-UDYZbJEOfXmJJ3kj-EklgE_rDcAo-eVZO7fFVcN8/edit#slide=id.g3ec7f0c99c_0_9).

 ### Key takeaways:

 Participants will learn:

+- The basics of web development today (2019/2020)
 - How to use React and TypeScript to create web applications
-- How to store & manage the state of your web application using Redux
+- How to store & manage the state of your web application with React and Redux
 - How to build optimized, production-ready applications with zero-configuration.
-- How to deploy applications in Production.

 ### Pre-requisites